willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I cannot show a preview of what I'm seeing in my headset on my Desktop's screen?

 Mixed Reality Portal has a **Play** button at the bottom of the screen that allows you to show a preview of what you're seeing in your headset on your desktop's screen.
-However, this feature is disabled on PCs with integrated graphics due to the load placed on the GPU
+However, for performance reasons, this feature is only available on PCs running at Windows Mixed Reality Ultra (90Hz).

 ## Mixed Reality headset connectivity